The Inferior: Plot summary

 Eventually, a great war ensues over a piece of technology known to the barbarians as 'the talker'.
 It allows different species to communicate with each other, thus making them easier to coordinate alliances with.
 It eventually gets to the point where most of the species opposing the Humans are destroyed, and Wallbreaker (having been elected chief by this point) takes possession of the talker, which becomes a coveted artifact.

 Stopmouth, who has come to love Indrani and resent Wallbreaker for taking her before he did, steals Indrani from him and, at her request, the talker.
 He is pursued across the land by his tribe until they eventually lose their pursuers.

 Stopmouth (having travelled to a distant part of the land) eventually becomes the surrogate chief of a tribe of religious humans who are on the verge of being wiped out by a strange race of creatures.
 With his help, they learn to fend for themselves.

 Indrani reveals toward the end of the book that she comes from a tribe of Humans who live in the Roof, and actually watch the Humans below fight for their lives as a form of entertainment.
 Stopmouth is devastated by this, but eventually they reconcile, as Indrani has come to a different view of his people, and now holds a degree of respect for them where there had only been disdain before.

 The book ends when Varaha—a member of Stopmouth's new tribe of humans and a secret member of Indrani's old Roof tribe—confronts Stopmouth while Indrani is being reclaimed by her 'civilized' people.
 Stopmouth manages to kill Varaha, but Indrani is returned to the Roof.

 Sequel

 The story continues in the second book of the trilogy, The Deserter, published in May 2011.

 The Author

 Peadar Ó Guilín is an Irish author.
 His first novel was The Inferior, book one of The Bone World Trilogy, which was published by David Fickling in 2007 (2008 in the U.S.A.).

-Peadar grew up in Donegal on the West Coast of Ireland.
+Peadar grew up in County Donegal on the west coast of Ireland.